ethanblacher/ENVS-193DS_homework-04_blacher-ethan_real/README.md

 4. Methodological information

 The fish assemblages of eleven principal lakes (Allequash, Big Muskellunge, Crystal, Sparkling, Trout, Crystal Bog, Trout Bog, Mendota, Monona, Wingra, and Fish) are monitered using data that is collected annually.
 While most lakes began sampling in 1981, Lakes Monona, Wingra, and Fish began sampling in 1995.
 Seine, crayfish or minnow traps, fyke nets, and electrofishing equipment are used to collect data at six littoral sites per lake.
-Two pelagic samples per lake are collected from the deepest point using vertically hung gill nets.
-At two locations each lake, a trammel net collects samples across the thermocline.
+Additionally, two pelagic samples per lake are collected from the deepest point using vertically hung gill nets.
+Also, at two locations each lake, a trammel net collects samples across the thermocline.
 Only fyke nets and minnow traps are used in the Trout and Crystal Bog lakes.

 5. Data-specific information